uml2prov/uml2prov/README.md

 ## How to get UML2PROV

 This UML2PROV reference implementation is a java project available on GitHub ([https://github.com/uml2prov/uml2prov.git](https://github.com/uml2prov/uml2prov.git)).
-Alternatively, users can download the zip archive available at [http://uml2prov.unirioja.es/uml2prov_release_0.1v.zip](http://uml2prov.unirioja.es/uml2prov_release_0.1v.zip) with the code already compiled and containing a binary executable and a simple example.
+Alternatively, users can download the zip archive available at [http://uml2prov.unirioja.es/uml2prov_release_0.2v.zip](http://uml2prov.unirioja.es/uml2prov_release_0.2v.zip) with the code already compiled and containing a binary executable and a simple example.
 This archive includes:

 - _uml2prov.jar_:  the executable UML2PROV tool.
 Dependencies for this executable must be located in a subdirectory named *uml2prov_lib*
 - *uml2prov_lib*: directory with dependencies (this directory must be in the same folder as uml2pov.jar).
 - _model.profile.uml_: UML profile used to stereotype UML operations in the UML class diagram.
-- _resources_: directory with resources (this directory must be in the same folder as uml2pov.jar).
 - _examples/apps_: directory with the source code of an example application.
 - _examples/models_: directory with UML models describing the example application.
 - _examples/listeners_: directory with java implementations of the `BGMEventListener` java interface.